vinorodrigues/print-ready/README.md

 ##### Getting Started

-Included in Print-Ready are the Bootstrap add-on stylesheets.
+Included in Print-Ready are the Bootstrap add-on [stylesheets][bs3].

 ```txt
 print-ready/